SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: HARDWARE ARCHITECTURE

-Despite this improvement, the internal adder resources of the DSP remain underutilized.
-Observing that a multiplication can be decomposed into a sequence of partial additions, we further exploit this structure by truncating the mantissa to reduce the effective operand bit-width.
-This truncation simplifies the recovery of corrupted results, while the information lost during truncation is preserved by concatenating it with the corrupted bits and injecting it through the DSP C-port.
-As illustrated in \Cref{fig:Overpack}.(c), we introduce several key design choices to simplify information injection and recovery within the DSP datapath.
-First, we truncate the least significant bit (LSB) of the right operand $u_0$ and the most significant bit (MSB) of the left operand $u_1$.
-This truncation pattern is carefully selected to ensure that the information associated with the truncated bits does not introduce additional cross-terms.
-Second, it is important to note that the corrupted terms introduced by overpacking must be eliminated via subtraction, whereas the information lost due to truncation must be restored via addition, leading to separate arithmetic operations and additional logic.
-To avoid this overhead, we invert the sign of the left operand through the DSP pre-adder, allowing both corruption cancellation and truncation recovery to be realized through a single additive operation using the DSP C-port.
-With this design, only a 5-bit overpacking of the left operand $u_1[9:0]$ is required, along with a corresponding 5-bit auxiliary multiplication for corruption recovery, enabling efficient utilization of the DSP’s arithmetic resources with minimal overhead.
+where the term, $u_0[10:1]\cdot w - 2^{15}u_1[9:0]\cdot w$ represents the primary multiplication performed with truncated operand widths.
+The residual terms, $u_0[0] \cdot w$ and $2^{26}(u_1[10] \cdot -w)$, constitute the exact information targeted for out-of-band injection.
+Because these injected terms are separated by sufficient binary shifting (26 bits), their respective product segments occupy completely disjoint bit-fields. } Second, it is important to note that the corrupted terms introduced by overpacking must be eliminated via subtraction, whereas the information lost due to truncation must be restored via addition, leading to separate arithmetic operations and additional logic.
+To avoid this overhead, we invert the sign of the operand $u_1$ through the DSP pre-adder, allowing both corruption cancellation and truncation recovery to be realized through a single additive operation via the DSP C-port.
+With this design, only a 5-bit overpacking of the operand $u_1[9:0]$ is required, along with a corresponding 5-bit auxiliary multiplication for corruption recovery, enabling efficient utilization of the DSP’s arithmetic resources with minimal overhead. \revC{ After post-processing via the inner adder embedded in the DSP primitive, the $21$ MSBs of the fractional product of the first operand pair ($1.X^{\text{mantissa}} \times 1.W_0^{\text{mantissa}}$) can be extracted from the lower-order segment, $DSP.P[20:0]$.
+Concurrently, the $18$ MSBs of the fractional product corresponding to the second operand pair ($1.X^{\text{mantissa}} \times 1.W_1^{\text{mantissa}}$) are mapped within the higher-order segment, $DSP.P[38:21]$. }